simolus3/drift/docs/docs/Dart API/columns.md

 ### Column Names

-Column names are derived from the getter name by default.
-To override this behavior, use the `named` method:
+Column names are derived from Dart getter names, converted to snake_case by default.
+The `case_from_dart_to_sql`[build option](../Generation Options/index.md) allows you to change this default case convention (e.g., to pascal case or camel case).
+For individual columns, use the named method to set a completely custom name, overriding the default naming convention.

 {{ load_snippet('column-name','lib/snippets/dart_api/tables.dart.excerpt.json') }}

 ### Generated Columns